kk-digital/kcg-ml-image-pipeline/orchestration/readme.md

-# Usage Example of Endpoint
+# Usage Example of Endpoint for Devbox

 ### Step 1: Connect to Devbox